 When radon gas dissolves into well water, every time you shower, wash clothes, or even run the tap, you’re releasing this gas into your home.
 Not to mention, even drinking this contaminated water could lead to higher instances of stomach cancer.

-The Airwell is a new technology from Radon Environmental Management Corp designed to mitigate radon in your well water.
-Most mitigation units treat the water once it enters your home – the Airwell is different because it mitigates the radon right in the well, before it enters your pipes.
+The Airwell is a new technology from Radon Environmental Management Corp designed to mitigate radon gas in your well water.
+Most mitigation units treat the water once it enters your home – the Airwell is different because it mitigates the radon right in the well before it enters your pipes.

-The injected air strips previously trapped gases out of the water.
+The injected air-strips previously trapped gases out of the water.
 Aeration is one of the simplest, chemical-free procedures for stripping radon from your water – and if your well water had access to an air source, it’s a process that would often happen naturally.
-All the Airwell does is restore air access to the water.
-It’s easy, it’s natural, and if I’m using well water, I want this as part of my system.

 To find out more about testing for radon in water, contact Radon Environmental Management Corp and watch the video below.